robotology/rfsmTools/README.md

 -------------------
 Launch the `rfsmGui`.
 Open the example rFSM state machine from `rfsmTools/examples/fsm/rfmodule_fsm.lua`.

-* **Running**: To execut the state machine, just press the `Start` from the `Run` menu. you can interfere the execution of the state machine by `Pausing` it or sending arbitrary events from Gui.
+* **Running**: To execute the state machine, just press the `Start` from the `Run` menu. you can interfere the execution of the state machine by `Pausing` it or sending arbitrary events from Gui.

-* **Debuging**: In the debug mode, you can step the state machine, send arbitrary events and etc. Debuggin state machine using GUI also offer the `dry-run` mode.
-When an state machine executed in dry-run mode, non of the `entry`, `doo` or `exit` callbacks of a state is called!
+* **Debuging**: In the debug mode, you can step the state machine, send arbitrary events and etc. Debugging state machine using GUI also offer the `dry-run` mode.
+When an state machine executed in dry-run mode, none of the `entry`, `doo` or `exit` callbacks of a state are called!
 To debug the state machine, just press the `Step` or `Run` from the 'Debug' menu.
-Stepping the state machine, consumes an event from the event queue and perform the corresponding transition.
-Running it, will continue stepping until there is not any event left in the event queue.
+Stepping the state machine, consumes an event from the event queue and performs the corresponding transition.
+Running it, will continue stepping until there is no event left in the event queue.

 Example of using rfsm from C++